How to align sequences and managing alignments.

 The alignment of nucleotide, RNA or amino acid sequences is one of the most common tasks in Bioinformatics.
 The motivation for doing alignments is that high sequence similarity usually implies significant functional or structural similarity.
-The simultaneous alignment of three or more sequences is an essential precondition to study phylogeny or predict structure.
+The simultaneous alignment of three or more sequences is an essential precondition to phylogenetic analyses or studies about protein families.
 SeqAn provides two kinds of alignment data structures, a matrix-like alignment data structure and a graph-based alignment representation.

 TScore result = localAlignment(TSequences, TScore, TAlgorithm)

 TSequences, TScore, and TAlgorithm are just placeholders explained below.
 An actual call could look like this:

 In this case the sequences are stored in

 alignment_ds.
 The chosen Gotoh algorithm uses affine

 gap costs and it is configured with a scoring scheme, where matches are scored +1, mismatches -1, a gap-opening -2,

 and a gap-extension -1.
 The globalAlignment call returns the score of the alignment and stores the actual

 alignment in alignment_ds, which could be an Alignment Graph or an Align data structure.